nodeGame/nodegame/doc/README.md

 - Create a launcher file in the same directory, or use the predefined one **server.js**.

-- A minimal launcher configuration file would look like <<server-launcher-example, the launcher in the example>>
+- A minimal launcher configuration file would look like the following example:

 #### nodeServer launcher file